dancepartyteam/patcher/README.md

 - [X] Just Dance Japan *(by Yunyl)*

-If you require further assistance, feel free to join our [Discord server](https://discord.gg/d4t6cqbmmk).
+If you require further assistance, feel free to join our [Discord server](https://discord.gg/ytTVbhrqVe).
 We'll be happy to help!
-# patcher